Lion incense holder by Rakusai Onishi

 4. Cultural background of the lion motif

-The lion is an imaginary sacred beast that was introduced from China in ancient times, and has been used as a symbol of protection and warding off evil spirits in the form of guardian lions and furnishings at shrines and temples.
-In Japanese design studies, the lion is also considered an auspicious design that represents "an auspicious beast that harbors the power of the sun" and "the mighty virtue of a king."
+The lion is an imaginary sacred beast that was introduced from China since ancient times, and has been used as a symbol of protection and warding off evil spirits in the form of guardian dogs and furnishings at shrines and temples.In Japanese design studies, the lion is also regarded as an auspicious design that represents "an auspicious beast that embodies the power of the sun" and "the mighty virtue of a king."

-5. Arrangements at the tea ceremony
+5. Arrangements at tea ceremonies

-Season and taste | stem/flower | Incense | Stage Effects |
+| Season and taste | stem/flower | Incense | dramatic effects |

-New Year/Hatsukettle | Scroll "Shishiku" Flowers: Young pine and 1000 ryo | Incense stick "Zuiun" | They are placed at the beginning of the year as auspicious beasts to ward off evil spirits and bring good fortune. |
+| New Year/Hatsukettle | Scroll "Lion's Roar" Flowers: Young pine and 1,000 ryo | Incense paste "Zuiun" | It is placed at the beginning of the year as a lucky beast to ward off evil spirits and bring good fortune. |

-Boys' Festival | Axis “brave and devotion”, flower: Duwaka | Kara piece | Praying for the healthy growth and good fortune of boys |
+| Boys' Festival | Axis “Brave and Devotion”, Flower: Duwaka | Kara piece | Praying for the healthy growth and good fortune of boys |

-Double Ninth (Chrysanthemum Festival) | Scroll "Ennen Tenjo", Flower: White chrysanthemum | Sandalwood + Borneo | A combination of chrysanthemum wine and lion to celebrate longevity |
+| Double Ninth Day (Chrysanthemum Festival) | Scroll "Ennen Tenso" Flower: White chrysanthemum | Sandalwood + Borneo | A combination of chrysanthemum sake and lion to celebrate longevity |

-6. Mr. Onishi Rakusai's ceramics philosophy
+6. Onishi Rakusai's ceramics philosophy

 Share